+212 670 457 263

 The remaining balance is paid in cash directly to your driver when you arrive in Morocco.

 Our 7-day Morocco itinerary to Fes begins with a warm welcome at Menara Airport (RAK).
 Our driver will meet you there and take you straight to your comfortable riad or hotel.
-After checking in and settling down, we’ll have the rest of the day to explore this lively “Red City” at our own pace.
+After checking in and settling down, you’ll have the rest of the day to explore this lively “Red City” at your own pace.

 Today’s plan depends on your flight time.
 If you arrive early, you will have more time to discover Marrakech and visit its top sights.
-You can wander through the bustling Djemaa el-Fna square, visit the peaceful Jardin Majorelle, or see the Al-Koutoubia Mosque.
-You can also explore Bahia Palace and Saadian Tombs, stroll through the old Medina, or simply relax at one of the cafes and enjoy the city’s vibe.
+You can wander through the bustling Djemaa el-Fna square, visit the peaceful Jardin Majorelle, the Al-Koutoubia Mosque, or any other place you prefer.

-The second day of our Morocco tour will be about exploring the magic of Marrakech, the top touristic destination that many visitors even think is Morocco’s capital.
-Our journey here begins at the Jardin Majorelle, a hidden spot filled with bright blue buildings, quiet paths, and rare plants like cacti, bamboo, and palm trees.
+The second day of our Morocco 7-day itinerary will be about exploring the magic of Marrakech, the top touristic destination that many visitors even think is Morocco’s capital.
+Here, we begin at the Jardin Majorelle, a hidden spot filled with bright blue buildings, quiet paths, and rare plants like cacti, bamboo, and palm trees.

 After that, we’ll head to Al-Koutoubia Mosque.
 This 12th-century masterpiece is renowned for its tall minaret, elegant arches, detailed tile work, and spacious garden.
 From there, we will head towards the 19th-century Bahia Palace.
-Here, we will see colorful tiles, carved wood, painted ceilings, and peaceful courtyards with fountains that reflect classic Moroccan style.
+We’ll see colorful tiles, carved wood, painted ceilings, and peaceful courtyards with fountains that reflect classic Moroccan style.

 Our Morocco 1-week itinerary for today continues.
 We will traverse the High Atlas Mountains, making our way through the iconic Tizi n’Tichka pass.
 Soon after, we’ll arrive at the renowned UNESCO World Heritage Site of Ait Benhaddou.
 Here, we’ll wander through its narrow alleys and explore the ancient structures, diving into its fascinating history.